OpenDreamKit/OpenDreamKit.github.io/_posts/2017-11-02-postdoc-position-paris-sud.md

 Fall 2019.
 Since we have a strong candidate for a half time position, we will also consider candidates interested in a half-time or shorter duration position.

-A second full-time developer will be hired later on, presumably in Fall 2016.

 # Salary